chrismarth/PurpleSector/README.md

 Purple Sector is dual-licensed:

-### Open Source License (MIT)
+### Open Source License (AGPL-3.0)
-For **non-commercial use** (personal projects, education, open-source development), this software is available under the MIT License.
-Feel free to use and modify for your own racing analysis needs.
+For **non-commercial use** (personal projects, education, open-source development), this software is available under the GNU Affero General Public License v3.0 (AGPL-3.0).

+**Key Requirements:**
+- You can freely use, modify, and distribute this software
+- If you modify and run it as a network service (web app, API, SaaS), you **must** share your modified source code
+- Derivative works must also be licensed under AGPL-3.0

+This ensures that improvements to the software benefit the entire community.

 ### Commercial License
 For **commercial use** (businesses, professional racing teams, commercial products), a separate commercial license is required.
 This includes: